AncientAbysswalker/LoCaS/readme.md

 ## Solution
 I decided that it would be invaluable if I were to write a parts cataloging software to display information pertinent to any given part in a logically organized, readily displayed, and easily navigable manner.

+#### Origin of the Name
-The shorthand name 'LoCaS' comes from my original name for the program - Logical Cataloging Software.
+The shorthand name 'LoCaS' comes as a contraction of my original name for the program - Logical Cataloging Software.

 ## Implementation